orchid-initiative/postpartum-larc/documentation/PROJECT_CHARTER.md

   - Supports Dr. Franks in her research and advocacy interests
 - **Organization:**
   - Provides a first use case for the synthetic patient database
   - Helps strengthen the relationship between Orchid and Dr. Franks
+  - Serves as a model for future projects

 **Costs:**
 - Our time